Akumal Snorkeling Tour: Complete Guide for 2025

 Here are a few must-have items and nice-to-have items I would recommend bringing on the Akumal sea turtle tour:

-- Rash guard: My top recommendation is to bring a rash guard, which is like a swim shirt to protect you from the sun without the need for sunscreen.
-When visiting Akumal, It’s important to minimize the use of sunscreen to protect the turtles.
+• Rash guard: My top recommendation is to bring a rash guard, which is like a swim shirt to protect you from the sun without the need for sunscreen.
+When visiting Akumal, it’s important not to use sunscreen to protect the turtles.
 If you don’t have your own, you can also purchase a long sleeve shirt from the tour company.

-- Wet Brush: I usually always bring a travel sized wet brush because my hair is always a tangled mess when I get out of the ocean.
+• Wet Brush: I usually always bring a travel sized wet brush because my hair is always an absolute tangled mess when I get out of the ocean!
 I would recommend bringing one if you want to comb your hair after snorkeling.

 What to Wear on the Akumal Snorkeling Tour